DianaMihance/Manual-Testing-dedeman-ro/Project1.md

 # Testing Project for dedeman.ro

-The scope of the final project for ITF Manual Testing Course is to use all gained knowledge throught the course and apply them in practice, using a live application
+The scope of the final project for ITF Manual Testing Course is to use all gained knowledge throught the course and apply them in practice, using a live application.

-Application under test: dedeman.ro
+## Application under test: dedeman.ro

 Tools used: Jira, Zephyr Squad.

 Functional specifications:

-The below stories (daca aveti mai multe scrieti stories) were created in Jira and describes the functional specifications of the "Comenzile mele" and "Favorite" modules, for which the final project is performed upon.
+The below stories were created in Jira and describe the functional specifications of the modules named  "Comenzile mele", "Favorite" , for which the final project is performed upon.

 TREBUIE PUSE POZE